-If the site is, at the same time, so small that it has little room to accumulate e-waste and also lacks loading docks, you have the very definition of an e-waste management challenge on your hands.
+If the site is, at the same time, so small that it has little room to accumulate electronic waste and also lacks loading docks, you have the very definition of an e-waste management challenge on your hands.

 2. Pick-up day frustration

 Does the pickup of your corporate e-waste often turn into a logistical nightmare?
 Although it doesn’t need to be difficult, different setups at different sites can turn pick-up day into a headache.
 Perhaps, the recycler is a no-show or has sent a truck with the wrong pick-up equipment.
-You may also have encountered drivers who have not been informed of your site’s unique requirements.
+You may also have encountered drivers who no one has informed of your site’s unique requirements.

 3. Reporting problems

-The reporting requirements for e-waste can be complex, and time-consuming to compile.
-Authorities at different levels all want waste output and metrics reported in specific ways and it’s the obligation of you or your company’s Environmental Health and Safety department (EHS) to get it right.
+The reporting requirements for e waste can certainly be complex, and time-consuming to compile.
+Furthermore, authorities at different levels all want waste output and metrics reported in specific ways and it’s the obligation of you or your company’s Environmental Health and Safety department (EHS) to get it right.

-This is an area plagued with e-waste management challenges.
-A common contributor?
+E waste management challenges plague this area.
+So, what’s a common contributor?
 The sheer number of e-recyclers used by the organization in question.
-When each e-recycler uses a different reporting method, the EHS and sustainability teams are left to straighten out the question marks to make the reports accurate and useful.
+When each electronic recycler uses a different reporting method, the EHS and sustainability teams are left to straighten out the question marks to make the reports accurate and useful.